gitlabhq/gitlabhq/doc/administration/raketasks/check.md

 ## Uploaded Files Integrity

-The uploads check Rake task will loop through all uploads in the database and runs two checks to determine the integrity of each file:
+The uploads check Rake task will loop through all uploads in the database and run two checks to determine the integrity of each file:

-1. Check if the file exist in the file system.
+1. Check if the file exist on the file system.
-1. Check if the checksum of the file in the file system matches the checksum in the database.
+1. Check if the checksum of the file on the file system matches the checksum in the database.

 **Omnibus Installation**